|

 Designer Information

-Julie K. Marsh is a long-time educator, a PhD candidate at The College of William and Mary focusing on curriculum and educational technology, and the Coordinator for Distance Education and Instructional Design at Bon Secours Memorial College of Nursing in Richmond, Virginia.
+Julie K. Marsh is a long-time educator, an EdD student at Virginia Commonwealth University focusing on educational leadership, and an instructional designer.
 Her current research interests include Design Thinking, Community of Inquiry, Massive Open Online Courses (MOOCs), creativity in the classroom, open sourced educational resources, and participatory culture.

 Website by Eduhuh Designs (c) 2016 EDUHUH